heartforheart/QuickClipEdit/README.md

 - 🔒 **100% Offline & Private**: Works completely on your PC.
 No accounts, no cloud uploads, no ads.

 ### 💎 Pro Mode (One-Time Lifetime Unlock)
-- 🎞️ **Multi-Clip Batch Loading**: Drop and load multiple videos simultaneously in a visual clip tray with instant switching and background pre-loading.
+- 🎞️ **Multi-Clip Batch Loading**: Drop and load multiple videos simultaneously in a visual clip tray with instant switching.
 - 🎬 **Lossless Montage Stitching**: Combine all your selected clips into one seamless highlight video in 1 click.
 - 📦 **2-Panel Batch Review & Per-Clip Naming**: When clicking **"All (X clips)"**, review each clip in an embedded player, navigate with `← Prev` / `Next →`, give each clip its own custom name, and click the sticky **Render All (Enter)** button.
 - 🖼️ **Fill, Crop & Aspect Ratios**: Convert landscape clips to 9:16 Shorts/TikTok, 1:1 square, or 4:5 with intuitive zoom and pan controls.